-- Mercury, total.
-Effective immediately and until 31 December 2030, the Discharger shall maintain compliance with the following limitations at Discharge Point 001, with compliance measured at Monitoring Location EFF-001 as described in the attached MRP.
-For a calendar year, the total annual mass discharge of total mercury shall not exceed 24 grams/year. - В. Land Discharge Specifications - NOT APPLICABLE - C. Recycling Specifications - NOT APPLICABLE
+The Discharger shall maintain compliance with the following limitations at Discharge Point 001, with compliance measured at Monitoring Location EFF-001 as described in the attached MRP, Attachment E.

+- a.
+Mercury, Total.
+Effective immediately and until 30 December 2030, the effluent calendar year annual total mercury load shall not exceed 8.65 grams/year.
+This interim effluent limitation shall apply in lieu of the final effluent limitation for methylmercury (section IV.A.1.f). - B. Land Discharge Specifications NOT APPLICABLE - C. Recycling Specifications NOT APPLICABLE

-RECEIVING WATER LIMITATIONS V.
+V. RECEIVING WATER LIMITATIONS

-Surface Water Limitations
+A. Surface Water Limitations

-The discharge shall not cause the following in Old River:
+The discharge shall not cause the following in San Joaquin River: